cdoebler1/ChatScript/README.md

-# Status
-The former repository of ChatScript was at https://github.com/bwilcox-1234/ChatScript, however, I lost access to this repository (2 factor authentication lost that I didn't want in the first place and I could not convince github to restore my access).
-So it is no longer maintained.
-But the global user ChatScript became available, and is a better name anyway.

 # ChatScript
 Natural Language tool/dialog manager

 ChatScript is the next generation chatbot engine that has won the Loebner's 4 times and is the basis for natural language company for a variety of tech startups.

 ChatScript is a rule-based engine, where rules are created by humans writers in program scripts through a process called dialog flow scripting.
 These use a scripting metalanguage (simply called a "script") as their source code.
 Here what a ChatScript script file looks like:
 ```
 #